apix0n/daiku/README.md

 another media dashboard

-> this is in active development and mostly a personal project, but feel free to contribute if you want—help is always appreciated!
+> this is in active development and mostly a personal project, but feel free to contribute if you want — help is always appreciated!
+>
+> check [the to-do list](TODO.md) for the roadmap

 ## features / pages